PANCO

 Here are some of the following Schemes: HENRY, Live well Plate, Change for Life, Xplorers, Eat Better-Start Better.

-As part of our PANCo initiative, Toddington Childcare & Forest School introduced ‘Teddy Tennis’, a multi-sports programme for children aged 2-5 years.
-We run a Teddy Tennis session once a week for both our Zebra and Giraffe Room children to help promote their physical activity levels, which also helps to support building our children’s confidence, turn taking and team and social skills.
+Healthy Movers is an inclusive programme for our children aged 2 to 5 years.
+We run a ‘Healthy Movers’ session once a week for both our Zebra and Giraffe Room children to help promote their physical activity levels, which also helps to support building our children’s confidence and supports children to become happier, healthier and more active.